 The 2019 Ride will be held on September 15 at 7:00 a.m.
 Online Registration Now Closed.

-The sixth annual 4 Bridges Ride sponsored by the Rhode Island Turnpike and Bridge Authority is a 26 mile charity ride that allows cyclists an opportunity to cross the Verrazzano, Pell, Sakonnet and Mt.
+The seventh annual 4 Bridges Ride sponsored by the Rhode Island Turnpike and Bridge Authority is a 26 mile charity ride that allows cyclists an opportunity to cross the Verrazzano, Pell, Sakonnet and Mt.
 Hope Bridges connecting the State of Rhode Island and Providence Plantations.
 The event will be held on September 15, 2019 starting in North Kingstown and finishing on the campus of Roger Williams University in Bristol.

 All participants are required to register prior to the event, wear a helmet and obey all traffic laws throughout the course.
 While strict safety measures are in place throughout the course, no roads will be closed to traffic during this ride.